 Experimental Site

 The study was carried out in the laboratory Department of Agronomy, Faculty of Agriculture (Shabu-Lafia Campus), Nasarawa State University, Keffi.
-Lafia is located on 08.330N and 08.320E North Central, Nigeria (Lyam, 2000).
+Lafia is located at 08.330N and 08.320E North Central, Nigeria (Lyam, 2000).

 Insect culture

-An infested cowpea seeds (var.
-Kananade) was used to raise the initial culture of the cowpea seed bruchid, Callosobruchus maculatus in the laboratory.
-Infested cowpea seeds were raised inside a 500 ml transparent Kilner jar and covered with muslin cloth held in p1ace with a rubber band till the emergence of adults.
-Cowpea seed bruchid was allowed to oviposit for a period of 10 days before all living and dead insects were removed and left till emergence of adults from the culture.
-Gravid adult female C. maculatus as described by Singh and Pandey (2001) that emerged from the initial stock were collected with the aid of a pooter and re-infest on a pristine cowpea seeds for new emergence.
-This was carried out for five consecutive generations until the insects have acclimatize and there were enough insect populations to commence the experiment
+Infested cowpea seeds (var.
+Kananade) was used to raise the initial culture of the cowpea seed bruchid, Callosobruchus maculatus, in the laboratory.
+Infested cowpea seeds were raised inside a 500 ml transparent Kilner jar and covered with muslin cloth held in place with a rubber band till the emergence of adults.
+Cowpea seed bruchid was allowed to oviposit for a period of 10 days before all living and dead insects were removed and left till the emergence of adults from the culture.
+Gravid adult female C. maculatus as described by Singh and Pandey (2001) that emerged from the initial stock were collected with the aid of a pooter and re-infested on a pristine cowpea seeds for new emergence.
+This was carried out for five consecutive generations until the insects had acclimatized and there were enough insect populations to commence the experiment

-Source of Legumes Varieties and Treatment
+Source of Legume Varieties and Treatment

-The legumes which comprise of cowpea (Vigna unguiculata), Lima bean (Phaseolus lunatus), soya bean (Glycine max), Bambara nut (Vigna subterranea) and pigeon pea (Cajanus cajan) were purchased from Lafia main market, Lafia, Nasarawa State.
-The legume seeds were carefully sorted and only pristine seeds were collected from the lots.
-The legume seeds were transferred into a double-layered polythene bag and the opening was held with a tight rubber band to prevent any water seepage in the freezer and infestation by cowpea seed bruchid.
-The polythene bag containing the legume seeds were kept at -180C inside a freezer for five days.
+The legumes, which comprise of cowpea (Vigna unguiculata), Lima bean (Phaseolus lunatus), soya bean (Glycine max), Bambara nut (Vigna subterranea), and pigeon pea (Cajanus cajan), were purchased from Lafia main market, Lafia, Nasarawa State.
+The legume seeds were carefully sorted, and only pristine seeds were collected from the lots.
+The legume seeds were transferred into a double-layered polythene bag, and the opening was held with a tight rubber band to prevent any water seepage in the freezer and infestation by cowpea seed bruchid.
+The polythene bag containing the legume seeds was kept at -18 °C inside a freezer for five days.
 This process is carried out in order to disinfest the legume seeds from any harboured eggs or larvae in the seeds.
-After five days of cold treatment, the seeds were placed and spread on polythene sheet on a laboratory bench and covered with screen gauze held in place at the edges with heavy stones, so that the seeds can equilibrate to atmospheric laboratory conditions for three days.
+After five days of cold treatment, the seeds were placed and spread on polythene sheet on a laboratory bench and covered with screen gauze held in place at the edges with heavy stones, so that the seeds could equilibrate to atmospheric laboratory conditions for three days.
 Thereafter, the legume seeds were packed into disinfested Kilner jars and kept on the laboratory bench following the method of Lale and Ajayi (1999), Ajayi and Lale (2000/2001) until ready for use.

 Source of Slow Release Pelletized Edible Essential Oils (SRPEEOs) used for the study

-The slow release pelletized edible essential oils from clove (Syzgium aromaticum), ginger (Zingiber officinale), and West African black pepper (Piper guineense) were obtained from an already prepared pellets from the National Institute for Pharmaceutical Research and Development, Pharmaceutical Technology and Raw Materials Department, Abuja, FCT.
+The slow release pelletized edible essential oils from clove (Syzgium aromaticum), ginger (Zingiber officinale), and West African black pepper (Piper guineense) were obtained from already prepared pellets from the National Institute for Pharmaceutical Research and Development, Pharmaceutical Technology and Raw Materials Department, Abuja, FCT.

 Experimental Procedure and Design for both TBI and TAI.

-Evaluation of the slow release pelletized edible essential oil on germinabilty of treated cowpea seeds
+Evaluation of the slow release pelletized edible essential oil on germinability of treated cowpea seeds